 A broad range of subjects and activities allow the student to develop clear thinking, artistic creativity and responsible action.

-To support the diverse and broad Upper School Curriculum, students in Classes 9 & 10 go on a number of trips, each focussed around a subject or 'main lesson' in the Steiner system, and age appropriate in terms of the maturity and capacity of the group.
+To support the diverse and broad Upper School Curriculum, students in Classes 9 to 12 go on a number of trips, each focused around a subject or 'Main Lesson' in the Steiner system, and age appropriate in terms of the maturity and capacity of the group.

 The trips expand the students' experience and provide a depth of learning and engagement, simply not possible within a classroom setting.